gottacatchenall/ms_sampling_effort/manuscript.md

 In @fig:totalobs (a) we see this model of observation applied to networks generated using the niche model [@Williams2000SimRul] across varying levels of species richness, and in (b) applied to 243 food-webs from the Mangal database.
-For all niche model simulations in this manuscript, the number of interactions is drawn from the flexible-links model fit to Mangal data [@MacDonald2020RevLin], effectively drawing the number of interactions $L$ for a random niche model food-web with $S$ species as $L \sim
+For all niche model simulations in this manuscript, for a given number of species $S$ the number of interactions is drawn from the flexible-links model fit to Mangal data [@MacDonald2020RevLin], effectively drawing the number of interactions $L$ for a random niche model food-web as $L \sim
 \text{BetaBinomial}(S^2-S+1, \mu \phi, (1-\mu)\phi)$, where the MAP estimate of ($\mu$, $\phi$) applied to Mangal data from @MacDonald2020RevLin is $(\mu = 0.086, \phi =24.3)$.
 All simulations were done with 500 independent replicates